 You may like to revise chemical bonding (a tricky topic), energetics (an important topic) and organic chemistry if your school has started on organic chem.
 As there is great continuity in the topics in organic chemistry, the minimum you can do in your free time is to revise your organic chemistry, as 2020 will be booming at higher speeds.

-For those schools that did ionic equilibrium, it is a very difficult topic.
+For those schools that did ionic equilibrium, it is a very difficult topic for students.
 So revise it and practise a few questions here and there.

 You can also do mind maps for some of the topics you are unsure of.
 Using analogies, similarities, comparison and contrasts can be another method to ensure your learning.

 Ask your school mates for ideas.
 Collaboration is the key in the 21st century world.

-Information for those aiming for a distinction in H2 chemistry in the year 2019:
+Information for those aiming for a good grade in H2 chemistry in the year 2020:

 Do you know how to draw the Lewis structure of HgC2N2O2?
 Wiki for mercury fulminate to check the answers.

-Maybe the strategy now could be to brush up on the theory aspect of weaker topics and to practise lots of Singapore-Cambridge exam papers, and a little prelim papers.
+Maybe the strategy now could be to brush up on the theory aspect of weaker topics and to practise lots of Singapore-Cambridge exam papers, and prelim papers.